ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 In all cases,
 * Grantors must be informed, before funds are committed, of any fees that will be deducted from their grants.
 * No advance vote or approval by the PGB is required to accept a grant or allocate the funds.
 However, the TSC must give advance notice to the PGB before disbursement of any funds.
 * Either OASIS or the PGB may veto the acquisition or use of such funding at any time for any reason.
 A statement to this effect must be included on any grants form.
-The intent of this requirement is to ensure that the acquisition and use of any such funding is consistent with the overall goals of OASIS and the EEA Community Projects.
+The intent of this requirement is to ensure that the acquisition and use of any such funding is consistent with the overall goals of OASIS and the Ethereum OASIS Open Project.
 * The TSC determines where to direct the funds collected, either directly or via a process they establish.
 Note that Grantors have no direct control over use of funds within a TSC and thus cannot use this funding mechanism to direct priorities within the TSC.
-* The TSC and its projects may not use the OASIS or EEA Community Projects names when seeking or using additional funding unless the PGB has been notified in advance.
+* The TSC and its projects may not use the OASIS or Ethereum OASIS Open Project names when seeking or using additional funding unless the PGB has been notified in advance.

-If a TSC chooses to seek funding outside of the OASIS funding path, they still must not use the OASIS, EEA Community Projects, or TSC project names when seeking or using additional funding unless the PGB has been notified in advance.
+If a TSC chooses to seek funding outside of the OASIS funding path, they still must not use the OASIS, Ethereum OASIS Open Project, or TSC project names when seeking or using additional funding unless the PGB has been notified in advance.

 #### Non-Sponsor TSC funding

-Non-Sponsors of the EEA Community Projects may fund grants at any time and in any amount.
+Non-Sponsors of the Ethereum OASIS Open Project may fund grants at any time and in any amount.
 After deducting any administration fees assessed by the transaction processor, 25% of the proceeds  will be used to fund Core Services, including marketing, with the remainder available for allocation by the TSC.

 Grantors must be informed, before funds are committed, of the 25% assessment for Core Services.